-*Honest Blogger Found Here: #spon: I’m required to disclose a relationship between my site and Sara Lee.
-This could include the Sara Lee providing me w/content, product, access or other forms of payment.
+*Honest Blogger Found Here: I received this opportunity as a #Foodiechats Elite Ambassador.
+I’m required to disclose a relationship between my site, Wild Blueberries and #Foodiechats.
+This could include Wild Blueberries & #Foodiechats providing me w/content, product, or other forms of payment.
 Opinions are solely mine.
 Disclosure Policy HERE.*

 - ½ t.
 Sea Salt

 - ½ TB Extra Virgin Olive Oil